uGcinikhaya/alx-low_level_programming/0x02-functions_nested_loops/README.md

 A program that prints _putchar.
+A function that prints the alphabet, in lowercase.
-A unction that prints the alphabet, in lowercase.
+A function that prints 10 times the alphabet, in lowercase.